khoath/cpuminer-opt/README.md

 The manual procedure is:

 ./autogen.sh
-./configure CFLAGS="-O3 -march=native" --with-crypto --with-curl
+./configure CFLAGS="-O3 -march=native" CXXFLAGS="$CFLAGS -std=gnu++11" --with-curl
 make

+The following tips may be out of date as of v3.2.2.

 Some users with AMD CPUs without AES_NI have reported problems compiling with build.sh or "-march=native".
 Problems have included compile errors